 In fact, I fielded a few messages from people asking what I’d been smoking when I’d come to the conclusion that social media could be used as a weapon of war (for the record – I don’t smoke!)

-To my mind – if hijacking a corporate twitter could cause stock-market plunges and the loss of millions of dollars in the REAL world; it was only a matter of time before someone figured out how to reverse engineer the social media platforms that had been built predominately for marketeers – for warfare purposes.
+To my mind – if hijacking a corporate twitter could cause stock-market plunges and the loss of millions of dollars in the REAL world; it was only a matter of time before someone figured out how to reverse engineer the social media platforms that had been built predominately for marketeers – for information warfare purposes.

 Perhaps unsurprisingly – NATO’s Innovation Hub discovered me online and invited me to join their first Massive Online Open Course (MOOC).
-As I said to Serge Da Deppo from the Innovation Hub upon meeting him in person for the first time last week – when I received his LinkedIn message I wasn’t sure if it was real or a hoax!
+As I said to Serge Da Deppo from the Innovation Hub upon meeting him in person for the first time last week – when I received his LinkedIn message I wasn’t sure if it was real or spam!

 NATO – contacting me?
 Asking me to provide training to them?